gatsbyjs/gatsby/docs/docs/adding-search-with-js-search.md

 Breaking down the code into smaller parts:

 1. When the component is mounted, the `componentDidMount()` lifecycle method is triggered and the data will be fetched.
-2. If no errors occur, the data recieved is added to the state and the `rebuildIndex()` function is invoked.
+2. If no errors occur, the data received is added to the state and the `rebuildIndex()` function is invoked.
 3. The search engine is then created and configured with the options provided in the component's state.
-4. The data that was recieved is then added and indexed using js-search.
+4. The data that was received is then added and indexed using js-search.
-5. When the contents of the input is changed, the js-plugin starts the search process based on it and returns the contents, which is then presented to the user via the `DataTable` component.
+5. When the contents of the input change, `js-search` starts the search process based on the updated input and returns the contents, which is then presented to the user via the `DataTable` component.

 Note:

-For brevity purposes, most of the component implementation is ommited, with the exception of the es6 fat arrow function `searchData()`, as this one is responsible for making the search, also the implementation of the `DataTable` component and the page holding this component will not shown.
-The full code of this example is available in [here](https://github.com/gatsbyjs/gatsby/tree/master/examples/using-js-search).
+For brevity purposes, most of the component implementation is omited, with the exception of the `searchData()` function, as this one is responsible for making the search, also the implementation of the `DataTable` component and the page holding this component is not shown.
+The full code of this example is available [in the js-search repo](https://github.com/gatsbyjs/gatsby/tree/master/examples/using-js-search).

 ## Second approach

 This approach takes advantage of Gatsby's APIs to prefetch the data, process it if needed and generate the search engine options beforehand, all of this achieved during the build process.
 In order to accomplish this, some changes are required to the project.

 Starting by modifying the `gatsby-node.js` file by adding the following code: